-Interest income is earned on funds held in transaction accounts and term deposits denominated in United States dollars, Australian dollars and Canadian dollars.
-Interest income has declined from the previous year due to the lower cash balances held by the Company during 2015 and the Company preferring to hold a higher weighting of US dollars, with a resulting decrease in average interest rate achieved.
+Interest income is earned on funds held in term deposits denominated in United States dollars, Australian dollars and Canadian dollars.
+Interest income has declined from the comparative period due to the lower cash balances held by the Company during the second half of 2015 when compared to the previous year.